phutuan123vn/Django_C4F/ReadMe.md

 # Overview
+- This is an Backend only version
-- Using Django Framework
+- Using Django Rest Framework
 - Database: `PostgreSQL`
-- Using Django Template
-- Using Jquery, Ajax and Bootstrap
+- Implement JWT Cookie
+- Modified Middleware for `CSRF Cookie` and `JWT Cookie`
 ---

 - Basic Login and Register